Timeline for BComp Dissertation (Final Year Project) Selection

 Students who wish to discontinue / withdraw are required to do the followings:

-- Notify both the supervisors and the Office of Undergraduate Studies by Friday, week 13 of the first semester into the project module.
+- Notify both the supervisors and the Office of Undergraduate Studies by Friday, week 13 of the first semester into the project course.

 - Submit the Withdrawal Form to the Office of Undergraduate Studies

-Students who failed to comply and subsequently decide to withdraw from FYP will be regarded as having failed the module.
+Students who failed to comply and subsequently decide to withdraw from FYP will be regarded as having failed the course.